martinhruska/SNT/README.md

 SNT
 ===

-Project fot SNT lecture @ FIT BUT
+Project for SNT lecture @ FIT BUT